CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/strategic-statements/company-values.md

 At Self-Charging Electric Vehicles (SCEV), our core values aren't merely aspirational statements; they are the foundational principles guiding our decisions, actions, and culture.
 These principles define how we collaborate, innovate, and deliver unparalleled value to our customers and stakeholders, driving our mission to empower the future of mobility.

+---
+### **Inclusivity, Skills, and Competency Focus**
+We are committed to building a diverse and inclusive workforce, valuing a broad range of skills, backgrounds, and competencies.
+Our recruitment, onboarding, and development processes are designed to ensure equal opportunity and foster a culture where every team member can thrive and contribute their unique strengths.

 ## 2. The Values We Live By